-Despite being as strong as steel, titanium is about 40% lighter in weight, which, along with its resistance to cavitation and erosion, makes it an essential structural metal for aerospace engineers.
+This, along with its resistance to cavitation (rapid pressure changes, that cause shock waves, which can weaken or damage metal over time) and erosion, makes it an essential structural metal for aerospace engineers.

 Titanium is also formidable in its resistance to corrosion by both water and chemical media.
-It does this by forming a thin layer of titanium dioxide (TiO2) on its surface that is extremely difficult for these materials to penetrate.
+This resistance is the result of a thin layer of titanium dioxide (TiO2) that forms on its surface that is extremely difficult for these materials to penetrate.

 Titanium is non-magnetic and biocompatible (non-toxic, non-allergenic), which has led to its increasing use in the medical field.

 After a cost-effective production method was developed, titanium's first major use was in military aircraft.
-Both Soviet and American military aircraft and submarines (e.g. Soviet Alfa and Mike Class submarines and the USAF F100 Super Sabre and Lockheed A-12) designed in the 1950s and 1960s began making use of titanium alloys.
+Both Soviet and American military aircraft and submarines designed in the 1950s and 1960s began making use of titanium alloys.
 By the early 1960s, titanium alloys started to be used by commercial aircraft manufacturers as well.

-Although titanium is the fourth most common metal elements in the earth's crust (behind aluminum, iron, and magnesium), production of titanium metal is extremely sensitive to contamination, particularly by oxygen, which accounts for its relatively recent development and high cost.
+Although titanium is the fourth most common metal element in the earth's crust (behind aluminum, iron, and magnesium), the production of titanium metal is extremely sensitive to contamination, particularly by oxygen, which accounts for its relatively recent development and high cost.

-The main ores used in the primary production of titanium are ilmenite, which accounts for about 90% of production, and rutile, which accounts for the remaining 10%.
+The main ores used in the primary production of titanium are ilmenite and rutile, which respectively account for about 90% and 10% of production.

-About 6.3 million tonnes of titanium mineral concentrate was produced in 2010, although only a small fraction (about 5%) of titanium concentrate produced each year ultimately ends-up in titanium metal.
+Close to 10 million tons of titanium mineral concentrate was produced in 2015, although only a small fraction (about 5%) of titanium concentrate produced each year ultimately ends up in titanium metal.
 Instead, most are used in the production of titanium dioxide (TiO2), a whitening pigment used in paints, foods, medicines, and cosmetics.